-The formula applied for calculating retained earnings is pretty simple.
+The formula used to calculate retained earnings is quite simple.
 Adding the current retained earnings with profit/loss and subtracting the amount from dividends are your business’s retained earnings.

 The online accounting software will calculate the retained earnings when it generates a statement of retained earnings, balance sheet, and other financial statements of your business.
-If you are manually calculating your retained earnings, you will be required to figure out the three variables mentioned below before applying them to the above accounting equation:
+If you are manually calculating your retained earnings, you will be required to figure out the three variables mentioned below before applying them to the above retained earnings formula:

 - Your starting or present retained earnings, which is the amount with which your retained earnings balance has finished since the last time you calculate your retained earnings.
 In case you maintain a balance sheet every month, you need to work with the previous month’s retained earnings.

 - Net profit/net loss will mainly be extracted from the income statement for the current accounting period.
 In case you generate the same on a monthly basis, use the current month’s net income or net loss to calculate retained earnings.

 - Dividends which you distributed at present are fetched from the company’s profit and the shareholders decide to bring it out of the company.
 Whenever you decide to issue a cash dividend, every shareholder gets paid in cash.
 The more the shareholders have, the merrier the value of their dividend shares.